hsongchoi/Projects/README.md

  * Compared MSE of our method with that of simple, Ridge, and Lasso regression.
  * Verified how the spatial basis function expansion is accurate for the prediction of the price of Airbnb.

+## Assessment of Regularity in Protein mass spectra by Wavelet-based tools with Application in Diagnostics of Ovarian cancer